AElfProject/AElf/AElf.Contracts.Consensus/README.md

 *No params*

 To get all the dividends for locked tokens of the caller, which should be a voter.
+The Dividends Contract will directly trasfer tokens to the caller.

 ### WithdrawAll